ColdBlock to launch 'digestion' technology despite facing hurdles

 Hardware has advanced, said Ernst & Young's Canadian mining operations leader Theophile Yameogo, pointing to sensor-loaded autonomous trucks, automated mills, and remote-operated drills.

-Miners now need updated and more advanced software and computer platforms that integrate and analyze the wealth of data from operations, he said.
+Miners now need updated and more advanced software and computer platforms that integrate and analyse the wealth of data from operations, he said.

 But many companies may delay that decision until metal prices improve and stabilize, experts say.